johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 * At the top of the method (remember, this method is called synchronously when a user-land request is made), we prepare the outbound packet (the *request* message to be published), including assigning the packet `id` and serializing the packet.
 * Subscription management should be straightforward to follow.
 We essentially keep a counter of *response channel* subscriptions.
 We (logically speaking) do a `count++` when publishing a request, and a `count--` when unsubscribing from the response channel.
 This let's us decide whether or not we need to subscribe to the response channel before publishing a request (solving our "we can only have one active subscription at a time" issue).

-#### The `createSubscriptionHandler` Method: Using the Handler Factory
+#### The `createSubscriptionHandler` Method: Binding the Response Emitter

 Finally, let's talk about the call to `createSubscriptionHandler()` &#8212; first at a high level, and then the details.
-First, let's recognize that this is the *actual function* that gets bound to the Faye `subscribe()` call on the response channel (i.e., `<message-pattern>_res`).
+First, let's recognize that this a factory that returns the *actual Faye subscription handler* that gets bound to the Faye `subscribe()` call on the response channel (i.e., `<message-pattern>_res`).
 In it, we **do the late binding** of the *observable subscription handler*.
-This function looks up the *handler factory* by `id`, matching it with the request Observable, and calls it with the destructured inbound message fields.
+We do the late binding by looking up the *response emitter* by `id`, matching it with the request Observable, and calling it with the destructured inbound message fields.

 With that in mind, we can explore a little further.
-Since this is the actual *Faye subscription handler* for the inbound response channel, its only argument (as dictated by the [Faye API](https://faye.jcoglan.com/browser/subscribing.html)) is an actual Faye inbound message.
-We should recognize that this is a factory function, so it's actually **returning** the handler &#8212; which is **how** we are able to do the late binding.
-Here are the steps the *Faye subscription handler* method **returned by the factory** &#8212; the code that **actually runs** when an inbound message arrives &#8212; performs:
+The returned function has only one argument (as dictated by the [Faye API](https://faye.jcoglan.com/browser/subscribing.html)) &#8212; an actual Faye inbound message.
+Here are the steps the *Faye subscription handler* that is produced from all this machinery performs:

 1. Deserialize the packet.
 2. Destructure the message so we can deal with its constituent values: `err`, `response`, `isDisposed` and `id`